-Today we revisit in a light version, so to speak, a classic of American pastry, the brownies, soft and delicious chocolate finger food treats that literally melt in your mouth due to a considerable amount of butter.
-In my brownies, however, the butter has been replaced with cream cheese like Philadelphia (even the light version works perfectly).
-The result is stunning, delicious, irresistible.
-Not only are these treats very easy and quick to make, but they also keep their fundamental characteristic of melting in your mouth.
-The height of the brownies depends on the pan used; mine is rectangular and measures 12 x 9 inches.
-Moreover, these brownies do not contain any leavening agents.
-If you have leftover chocolate from previous preparations or Easter eggs, you can use it to make these wonderful butter-free brownies for the happiness of the whole family.
+Today we revisit, in a light version, so to speak, a classic of American pastry, namely brownies, soft and delicious chocolate finger food treats that literally melt in your mouth thanks to a considerable amount of butter.
+In my brownies, the butter is instead replaced with cream cheese like Philadelphia (even light works just fine).
+The result is amazing, delicious, irresistible.
+Not only are these treats very easy and quick to make, but they retain their fundamental characteristic of melting in the mouth.
+The height of the brownies depends on the pan used; mine is rectangular and measures 12 x 8.7 inches.
+Moreover, the brownies do not contain any leavening agents.
+If we have leftover chocolate from previous projects or Easter eggs, we can use it up by making these wonderful butterless brownies for the happiness of the whole family.

 - Difficulty: Very easy